umarhassan-mitodl/12.001-fall-2013/content/pages/instructor-insights/_index.md

 ### Possibilities for Further Study

-After this course, students may be interested in an undergraduate major or minor in [Earth, Atmospheric and Planetry Sciences](http://eapsweb.mit.edu).
+After this course, students may be interested in an undergraduate major or minor in {{% resource_link "6e00b52f-2b96-4579-a319-301c4c20a4dc" "Earth, Atmospheric and Planetry Sciences" %}}.

 This course is complementary to [12.002 *Physics and Chemistry of the Terrestrial Planets*](/courses/12-002-physics-and-chemistry-of-the-terrestrial-planets-fall-2008) and [12.003 *Atmosphere, Ocean, and Climate Dynamics*.](/courses/12-003-atmosphere-ocean-and-climate-dynamics-fall-2008)